jaxriemer/NewRepo/Lab 6/README.md

 <img src="https://github.com/AdamYuzhenZhang/Interactive-Lab-Hub/blob/Fall2021/Lab%206/imgs/DeviceSetup.jpg"/>

 <img src="https://github.com/AdamYuzhenZhang/Interactive-Lab-Hub/blob/Fall2021/Lab%206/imgs/WhacAMoleDesign.png"/>

+We built two prototypes with two laptops and two raspberry pis.
+We created a laser-cutted box for the pi so that the user can hold the pi like holding a game controller, and press the cutouts with fingers.
+The five holes on the box maps to the five mole holes in the game so it is easy for the users to understand the game quickly.

+We also drew the interface with Figma and designed this retro arcade looking layout.
+And we designed the moles and the hammer to visualize the interactions.

 **\*\*\*4.
 Document the working prototype in use.\*\*\*** It may be helpful to record a Zoom session where you should the input in one location clearly causing response in another location.